 Greenlight is a cutting-edge dance band comprised of eight to fourteen elite players.
 Led by drummer Neal Wehman, they are known for their unprecedented contemporary repertoire and high-energy performance style.
 With Greenlight, your next big bash will be good to go!

 The above video features original song ‘Hand’s Up’© performed by Greenlight and written by Rendezvous music director Kevin Connelley.
-Please adjust your settings in the player window to watch in high-definition.

 Click the images below to explore the Greenlight band profiles.